labbit-eu/transport_tools/README.md

 or PyPi:
 1. pip install transport_tools

-Additionally, you might want to install following two packages to enhance your experience using *TransportTools*:
+Additionally, you might want to install following packages to enhance your experience using *TransportTools*:
 1. [AmberTools](http://ambermd.org/AmberTools.php) to speed-up trajectory processing with *pytraj* engine; by following these [instructions](http://ambermd.org/GetAmber.php#ambertools)
 2. [PyMCubes](https://github.com/pmneila/PyMCubes) to enable supercluster visualization with surface: pip install --upgrade PyMCubes
+3. [MSMS](https://ccsb.scripps.edu/msms/) to speed-up supercluster visualization with the surface

 To start using *TransportTools* type: